THE OLD TESTAMENT HOUSE OF THE LORD: THREE (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 Again, in Deuteronomy 33:10:

-They shall teach Jacob thy judgments, and Israel thy law: they shall put incense before thee, and whole burnt sacrifice upon thine altar.
+They shall teach Jacob your judgments, and Israel your law.
+They shall put incense before You, and a whole burnt sacrifice on your altar.

 The two altars were especially the responsibility of the priests, particularly of the anointed (high) priest.
-The Altar of Burnt Offering had to be listed first of the two because no one can approach with praise unto the Lord God until he first has come by way of the cross of Christ and received the atonement made there for him.
+The Altar of Burnt Offering had to be listed first of the two because no one can approach with praise to the Lord God until he first has come by way of the cross of Christ and received the atonement made there for him.

 The holy incense that was burned on the Altar of Incense was compounded from stacte, onycha, galbanum, and frankincense, seasoned with salt (King James—“tempered together”).
 This mixture was the only incense allowed in the Tabernacle, and if any person made perfume like it for his own use he was to be cut off from Israel.